Acid Reflux: Causes, Symptoms, Treatments & Prevention

 If yes, then you may be suffering from heartburn – which is a symptom associated with acid reflux.
 This discomfort can last for several hours and can get worse when you lie down or bend over.

-Another sign of acid reflux is regurgitation, which occurs when your stomach acids come back up into your mouth and produce a sharp, sour taste.
+Another symptom of acid reflux is regurgitation, which occurs when your stomach acid comes back up into your mouth and produces a sharp, sour taste.

 What causes acid reflux?